Home » DIY Tutorials » How To Install A Rain Barrel

 Step 1: First, start with figuring out where to place your rain barrels.

 If you are installing more than one rain barrel, decide if you would like to attach them to each other or spread them out around the perimeter of your house.
-We decided to have one towards the front of our home and one on the backside.
-They both have different levels of our roof that drain into each to spread out the water disbursement between the two.

 Install a rain barrel system for your home and save money and conserve your water supply.
 Simple step-by-step tutorial for installing a rain barrel. #ABlissfulNest